Introducing Generation Healthcare - giving parents peace of mind with a range of child-only health insurance plans. Learn more.

 However, in 2014 there were 11,287 deaths from prostate cancer out of a shocking 46,690 cases.
-More than 8 in 10 men diagnoses will survive their disease for ten years or more and prostate cancer survival is improving all the time.
+More than 8 in 10 men diagnosed will survive their disease for ten years or more and prostate cancer survival is improving all the time.
 Early diagnosis is so important for the treatment of this cancer, so awareness is key.

 Communication will save lives:

 The self-exam for testicular cancer is really easy and you should do it at least once a month, in the shower, whenever you’re thinking about it.
 If your partner doesn’t check, you can check for them.
-All you need to do is check one testicle at a time by holding it between you thumb and finger and feeling around for hard lumps, smooth bumps, and changes in size, shape or consistency, so get to know your testicles and go to see a urologist if they ever feel different.
+All you need to do is check one testicle at a time by holding it between your thumb and finger and feeling around for hard lumps, smooth bumps, and changes in size, shape or consistency, so get to know your testicles and go to see a urologist if they ever feel different.

 Prostate cancer is more difficult to see symptoms for but if you notice any changes such as needing to urinate more often than usual or you’re having difficulty urinating such as straining, not feeling completely empty or dribbling after you finish, make sure you go and get checked out.
 Prostate cancer is serious, and if you don’t go for regular checks with your doctor you could be putting yourself at risk.

-When it comes to suicide, it really comes down to a case of having time for the people around you, making sure they’re ok and giving them the time of day to tell you when they’re not.
-We are all guilty of not providing enough attention to people, and too much to attention to our phones.
+When it comes to suicide, it really comes down to a case of having time for the people around you, making sure they’re OK and giving them the time of day to tell you when they’re not.
+We are all guilty of not providing enough attention to people and too much to attention to our phones.
 Take time out of your day to consider whether people in your community are being themselves and look out for signs that they’re keeping something under wraps.
 If you’re feeling suicidal thoughts yourself, reach out to someone you trust or if you’d rather talk to someone with no ties, you can call a number of people for help and advice: